bhagenbourger/hue-monitoring/README.md

 The goal of this project is to monitor your Philips Hue with the ELK stack and Slack.

 # Description
-This project starts 4 containers corresponding to the ELK stack:
+This project starts 5 containers corresponding to the ELK stack:
 - one container for `metricbeat`
 - one container for `logstash`
-- one container for `elasticsearch`
+- two containers for `elasticsearch` named `elasticsearch01` and `elasticsearch02`
 - one container for `kibana`

 ### Metricbeat